nlowe/harbor-tag-retention-proposal/README.md

 }
 ```

-Filter chains are constructed on a per-project and per-repository basis by
+Filter chains are constructed on a per-project and per-repository basis.
+This is
+done by chaining together all filters that apply to the specific repository in
-collecting all filters that apply to the project/repository pair and ordering
+order of precedence, then all filters that apply to the specific project, then
-them by precedence.
+server-wide filters.
 This way, a filter is guaranteed to only receive tags from
 the same project and repository for the entire duration of a call to `Process`.

 All operations performed `Process` should be thread-safe.
 The implementation may